 Ruskin Wing has a direct entrance on Denmark Hill, but you can also get to it by walking from other main entrances.
 It houses many of our neurology wards, including the Friends Stroke Unit.

 On the map Ruskin Wing is marked in purple.

 The Venetian Building is on the corner of Venetian Road and Caldecot Road.
 A small number of outpatient clinics are held here.

 Weston Education Centre (WEC)

-The WEC is the hub for all training and education at King's.
-It is across the road from the main car park, on Cutcombe Road.
-It houses the Postgraduate Medical and Dental Education (PGMDE) department and King's Clinical Training, as well as the medical school library and the simulation training centre.
+The WEC on Cutcombe Road is the hub for all training and education at King’s.
+It houses the Postgraduate Medical and Dental Education (PGMDE) department and King’s Clinical Training, as well as the medical school library and the simulation training centre.
 It also has conference facilities.